 - Break down the frog into smaller, manageable steps if it feels overwhelming.

-- Dedicate a focused period to conquering it.
+- Dedicate a focused period to conquering it, often using techniques like Pomodoro within this block.

 Pros: